himza25/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: This script displays the contents of the current directory, including hidden files, in a long format with user and group IDs displayed numerically.

 6-firstdirectory: This script creates a directory named my_first_directory in the /tmp/ directory.

+7-movethatfile: This script moves the file betty from /tmp/ to /tmp/my_first_directory.